 About Us

-Our Leadership
+Leadership

-CAPT Ken Radford,
+Capt.
+Ken Radford,

 Radford enlisted in the Navy in 1994 and served aboard two ballistic nuclear submarines earning the Enlisted Submarine Warfare qualification in 1995.
 He completed the Broadened Opportunity for Officer Selection and Training (BOOST) program earning a NROTC nurse option scholarship and commissioned in 2001 as an Ensign, Navy Nurse Corps.

 Radford has served in various positions within Navy Medicine to include Staff Nurse in Pediatrics, Pediatric Intensive Care, and Intensive Care at Naval Medical Center Portsmouth, VA earning the Certified Critical Care Nurse (CCRN) designation.
 Intensive Care staff nurse, Naval Hospital Guam and completing Critical Care Air Transport Team (CCAT) training and certification.
 Staff Certified Registered Nurse Anesthetist (CRNA) at Naval Hospital Jacksonville and Naval Medical Center Portsmouth.
-He was the Department Head, Anesthesiology, Naval Hospital Sigonella, Italy then Assistant Professor and Director of the Nurse Anesthesia Program, USU, and most recently as the Executive Officer, NMLPDC and holds CRNA practice credentials at Kimbrough Ambulatory Care Center, Fort Meade, MD.
+He was the Department Head, Anesthesiology, Naval Hospital Sigonella, Italy then Assistant Professor and Director of the Nurse Anesthesia Program, USU, and as the Executive Officer, NMLPDC and holds CRNA practice credentials at Kimbrough Ambulatory Care Center, Fort Meade, MD.

 Operationally, Radford has served as a Deck Seaman, USS Alabama (SSBN 731) and USS Michigan (SSBN 727); Staff Nurse, Intensive Care Unit, Fleet Hospital-15 for Operation Iraqi Freedom; Staff Nurse, Intensive Care, Pacific Partnership, USNS Mercy (TAH-19); Critical Care Air Transport Team, Naval Hospital Guam; CRNA, USS George H.W.
 Bush (CVN-77), Operations New Dawn and Enduring Freedom earning the Surface Warfare Medical Department Officer (SWMDO) qualification; and Trauma-Critical Care Educator-Global Health Engagement, African Peacekeeping Rapid Response Program, Ghana, Africa.